-'burnt offering' or 'holocaust' (Lev 1,10-13).64 In fact, a sacrifice of this type formed the basis of the daily service in the former temple (Exod 29,38-42; Num 28,1-8), and the lamb chosen for this purpose was called the 'continual holocaust'65-'holocaust' because the whole animal was burnt in the fire on the altar, 'continual' because the smoke from this sacrifice was said to rise up continually before God.
+However, there was another class of sacrifice which frequently involved the offering of a lamb; since the animal in this class of sacrifice was burnt in its entirety, it came to be called a 'burnt offering' or 'holocaust' (Lev 1,10-13).
+66 In fact, a sacrifice of this type formed the basis of the daily service in the former temple (Exod 29,38-42; Num 28,1-8), and the lamb chosen for this purpose was called the 'continual holocaust' - 'holocaust' because the whole animal was burnt in the fire on the altar, 'continual' because the smoke from this sacrifice was said to rise up continually before God.
 It was therefore asserted that the 'continual holocaust' had two essential characteristics: on the one hand its total consecration and return to God, and on the other hand its continual presence before him.

-Our new approach to the sacrificial metaphor of the Lamb, through an understanding of its liturgical setting in heaven, has revealed an analogy with the first sacrifice of the day on the annual Day of Atonement-the continual holocaust (or Tamid sacrifice) of the morning service on that day.66 In fact, the Lamb in Revelation not only corresponds to a sacrifice of this kind, but also seems to display its essential characteristics in remarkably literal way:
+Our new approach to the sacrificial metaphor of the Lamb, through an understanding of its liturgical setting in heaven, has revealed an analogy with the first sacrifice of the day on the annual Day of Atonement-the continual holocaust (or Tamid sacrifice) of the morning service on that day.
+68 In fact, the Lamb in Revelation not only corresponds to a sacrifice of this kind, but also seems to display its essential characteristics in remarkably literal way: a) the Lamb ascended to heaven where he appears in his entirety (Rev 5,6), thus demonstrating the first essential characteristic of the 'continual holocaust', namely its total consecration and return to God;

-- a) the Lamb ascended to heaven where he appears in his entirety (Rev 5,6), thus demonstrating the first essential characteristic of the 'continual holocaust', namely its total consecration and return to God; - b) the Lamb that was slain lives for ever at the throne of God (cf. Rev 21,23; 22,3), thus manifesting the other essential characteristic of the 'continual holocaust', namely its continual presence before God.
+b) the Lamb that was slain lives for ever at the throne of God (cf. Rev 21,23; 22,3), thus manifesting the other essential characteristic of the 'continual holocaust', namely its continual presence before God.

 In no other book of the New Testament has the sacrifice of Jesus Christ been so directly linked with the 'continual holocaust'.
 In the other books we find this correspondence expressed only indirectly: in the passion narratives it is stated that Jesus died on the cross at the ninth hour, that is to say, at 3 p.m.
 (Matt 27,46-50 and parallels).
-This was the time of the slaughter of the lamb chosen to be the 'continual holocaust' for the daily evening service in those days.67
+This was the time of the slaughter of the lamb chosen to be the 'continual holocaust' for the daily evening service in those days.69

-64 This class of sacrifice is considered the most ancient and elevated of all, for which a variety of male domestic animals could be offered (bulls, bullocks, rams, lambs, goats, kids, and for those without means pigeons or doves were accepted).
-As for its function, Milgrom writes "The burnt offering then is a gift, with any number of goals in mind, one of which...is explation" (Jacob Milgrom, Leviticus 1-16 [AB Series, New York: Doubleday, 1991] 176).
+66 This class of sacrifice is considered the most ancient and elevated of all, for which a variety of male domestic animals could be offered (bulls, bullocks, rams, lambs, goats, kids, and for those without means pigeons or doves were accepted).
+As for its function, Milgrom writes "The burnt offering then is a gift, with any number of goals in mind, one of which...is expiation" (Jacob Milgrom, Leviticus 1-16 [AB Series, New York: Doubleday, 1991] 176).
 Other biblical motives were entreaty, appeasement, homage, thanksgiving and joyful celebration.

-65 In Hebrew, this is simply referred to as the Tamid (the 'continual' or 'perpetual').
+67 In Hebrew, this is simply referred to as the Tamid (the 'continual' or 'perpetual').